 The department takes pride in the diversity of modes of assessment used across its modules of study.
 The assessment strategy for each module is determined by the team of staff who deliver the module and is designed to test the learning outcomes for that module as comprehensively as possible.
-Over the three years of the degree course students will experience a very wide range of assessment formats including: seen and unseen examination papers, essays, data response questions, projects, oral presentations, posters, portfolios, reflexive journals and a final year dissertation.
-On most of the department's programmes, the balance of course work assignments to examinations is approximately 70:30.
+Over the three years of the degree course students will experience a very wide range of assessment formats including: seen and unseen examination papers, essays, data response auestions. projects. oral presentations, posters, portfolios, reflexive journals and a final year dissertation.
+On most of the department's programmes, the balance of coursework assignments to examinations is approximately 60:40.
 For individual modules, the pattern of assessment varies from 100% coursework to 100% examination.

-How individual modules are assessed is provided on module descriptors, and in material provided by the modules tutor in week one.
+How individual modules are assessed is provided on module descriptors, and in material provided by the module tutors in week 1.
 The number of pieces of coursework for 10 and 20 credit modules vary due to the differing nature of the material being taught.
 There is also a noticeable change from level 4 through to level 6.

 Refer to information provided by module tutors for full details of the work involved and submission dates.